NBA Legend Kobe Bryant, Daughter Among Nine Killed In Helicopter Crash

 Gianna Bryant, 13, one of four daughters of Kobe Bryant and his wife Vanessa, was also aboard the chopper.
 The identities of the other victims have not been released.

-The 41-year-old Bryant played in the NBA for 20 years, all as a Laker.
+The 41-year-old Bryant, who went straight to the NBA from high school in 1996 at age 18 (then the youngest ever), played in the league for 20 years, all as a Laker.
+During that time, the Lakers won five NBA championships.

 He won two gold medals for Team USA and is the NBA's fourth-leading all-time scorer.